mnityesh28/Corona-Travel/README.md

 Now Being a Government Official, you have been assigned a duty to calculate the sum of indexes of an individual through the shortest route he/she has travelled and compare the figures with Government provided Figures and tell the individual to take necessary actions.
+# Output:
+You need to print what measures need to be taken while an individual travels to each city from City 1 to City 2,3 upto N for each city.
+(Remember: We need to provide answer for each destination city separately i.e we have L offers for every city and not as a whole)